OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 ### Importing from SSI-Hub (Internal Statoil web-service)

-The command **File -> Import -> Import Well Paths From SSI-hub** launch a wizard to guide you through the process of selecting the well trajectories you need.
+The command **File -> Import -> Import Well Paths From SSI-hub** launches a wizard to guide you through the process of selecting the well trajectories you need.

 After completing the wizard, the wells imported are accessible as Items under the  ![](images/WellCollection.png) **Wells** item in the **Project Tree**.